 Spreadsheets don’t come with built-in intelligence features.
-As such, they don’t give insights into risks and threats - a key element of supply chain risk management.
+As such, they don’t give insights into risks and threats - an essential element of Supply Chain Risk Management.

 Enterprises grow over time, and so do their VRM needs and requirements.
-Excel offers no support to adapt to your growing business requirements, except for duplicating a document.
+Unfortunately, excel offers no support to adapt to your growing business requirements, except for duplicating a document.

 The Next Step

 So, what are your options beyond Microsoft Excel to run your VRM processes more effectively?

 For most enterprises, the answer is dedicated, advanced, and more powerful VRM software that not only overcomes the shortages in Excel but also gives you complete control over your supply chain management, from risk identification and assessment to supplier onboarding and monitoring.